- About Us

 - Research & Outreach

-The College offers undergraduate degrees in three programs:
+The College offers undergraduate degrees in four programs:

 Through it all, in any program you select, you'll have the assistance of your own academic advisor to help you make the best choices for your career and to make sure that your Illinois experience is one that you'll remember for the rest of your life.
 The advising staff in the College of Education is a group of experienced, award-winning professionals who are dedicated to guiding you into your new career.
 If you have questions at any stage, from admission to graduation - our advising office is a great place to find answers.
 Illinois may be a large university, but here in the College, we'll make sure you're never alone.